Miss Charli Stoneman

 University of Exeter Medical School, RILD Building, RD&E Hospital Wonford, Barrack Road, Exeter, EX2 5DW, UK

 Office hours: Monday - Friday: 8.30am - 17.00pm

 Monday - Friday: 8.30am - 17.00pm

 Charli graduated with a First-Class Batchelor’s degree in Biochemistry from the University of Cardiff, before studying for an MSc in Genomic Medicine at the University of Exeter, Medical School.

-She has joined Professor Tim Frayling’s team as a MRC CASE PhD student at the University of Exeter Medical School on a research project to determine the role of common genetic variants for predicting the modulation of cardiovascular outcome.
+She is an MRC Case PhD student working within the Human Genetics of Complex Traits team within the College of Medicine and Health.
+Charli is working under the supervision of Professor Tim Frayling, Dr Asami Oguro-Ando and Audrey Chu (GSK).
+The main focus of her PhD project is to determine the role of common genetic variants for predicting the modulation of cardiovascular outcome.
 Her industrial sponsors are GSK, the pharmaceutical company.
-Charli has a keen interest in genomics and chronic diseases with a particular focus on diabetes and cardiovascular diseases.
+Charli has a keen interest in genomics and chronic diseases with a particular focus on cardiovascular diseases.

 2016 - 2017: 2.1 in an MSc in Genomic Medicine at University of Exeter

 2012 - 2015: 1st class Hons BSc in Biochemistry at the University of Cardiff.
 Charli obtained 2 academic prizes in her final year for being the top student studying Biochemistry or Biology and for achieving the top marks in the Protein folding and structure module.
 She also achieved Merit awards during her 1st and 2nd year for outstanding achievements.